 What Our Parents Teach Us

 I recall my parents visiting when my youngest son was an infant.
-We toured a newly constructed temple at the World Headquarters of the church they had raised me in.
+We toured a newly constructed temple at the World Headquarters of the church in which they had raised me.
 I distinctly remember the tour guide pausing before a wall of windows displaying a view of a botanical garden.

 Mother remained at the front of the group, near the guide.
 She interrupted his honed script with a question.
-As Mother’s words spilled from her mouth, a wave of embarrassment shot through me.
+As my mother’s words spilled from her mouth a wave of embarrassment shot through me.
 I don’t remember what she asked, but I remember thinking that the answer to her inquiry was obvious.
 This event marked the first time I grew suspicious that she asked such basic questions for attention’s sake.

 From that day on, I watched Mother’s behavior more closely and noticed how frequently she engaged in this action.
 God had blessed my mother with intelligence.
 She even held a degree, so why would she throw out her Divine-given smarts to “play dumb.
 As I paid attention to her actions, I noticed that I had learned from her the game of “playing dumb.”